A Reduction of Input/Output Logics to SAT: rio: Case Study

-In general, the BVerfG follows German legal methods, whereas it is accepted that the ECJ works with individual (European) legal methods.
-While the systems are indeed different, they have overlapping concepts such as the differentiation between interpretation of law (an abstract notion) and application of law (a concrete case-oriented notion).
+In general, the German BVerfG follows German legal methods, whereas it is accepted that the ECJ works with individual (European) legal methods.
+While the systems are indeed different, they necessarily have overlapping concepts such as the differentiation between interpretation of law (an abstract notion) and application of law (a concrete case-oriented notion).
+Roughly, law interpretation speaks about how to generally understand the scope of legal norms and their intended meaning.
+This is independent from concrete cases, hence considered an abstract-general notion.
+On the other hand, law applications speaks about, among others, how to select the correct norms for a concrete case, how to weigh legal goods, and how to produce legal consequences (hence considered a concrete-individual notion).
+Within the scope of preliminary ruling procedures, the ECJ is allowed to do the former but not the latter.

-A model of the case facts and relevant norms is now constructed in I/O logic such that the decision can be inspected from different perspectives.
-The use of Input/Output logic for legal reasoning has been put forward by~\cite{boella4constitutive}.
-They propose a multi-layered network of nodes that constitute individual input/output operators, e.g., to use different $\out$ operators for constitutive norms and prescriptive norms.
+A model of the case facts and relevant norms is now constructed in I/O logic such that the decision can be inspected from different perspectives using rio.
+In particular, the case study highlights the flexibility of the I/O logic framework for reasoning in unconstrained, constrained, and preference-based scenarios; and also its uniform representation in the proposed TPTP-based syntax format.
+The use of I/O logic for normative reasoning in multi-agent systems is advocated, e.g., by Boella and van der Torre~(\citeyear{boella4constitutive}).
 For the sake of simplicity, the model here only shows a minimal viable setup as relevant for the case study.